DataMa-Solutions/docs/core_app/header/create_new_use_case/extensions/tableau_demo/tableau_demo.md

 ## 1. Create a source worksheet

-In Tableau Desktop, create a new worksheet a source for DataMa.
+In Tableau Desktop, create a new worksheet a source for Datama.

-A source worksheet should have all the metrics and dimensions you want to analyse in DataMa.
+A source worksheet should have all the metrics and dimensions you want to analyse in Datama.
-Typically a source for DataMa will have
+Typically a source for Datama will have
 * A set of dimensions in Rows
   * The dimension you want to compare on should come first
 * A set of metrics in columns
-  * The metrics should come in alphabetical order, so that DataMa automatically creates the right [Metric relation]({{site.url}}/{{site.baseurl}}/core_app/header/input/metric_relation).
+  * The metrics should come in alphabetical order, so that Datama automatically creates the right [Metric relation]({{site.url}}/{{site.baseurl}}/core_app/header/input/metric_relation).
     Adding a "1_..", "2_.." in the naming of your metrics should help in that regard

 Here is an example of a source from The SuperStore default dataset of Tableau.